MA History and History of Art

 - study courses from a wide range of specialised elective courses in both history and history of art

 - have the option to choose one from another subject outside of these areas, depending on the courses you choose in Years 1 and 2.

 If you intend to do a dissertation in history, we recommend taking a course where you will engage with historical skills and methods.

-You will study a year-long history special subject course, further specialist courses in history of art, and engage in independent research to produce an honours dissertation in either history or history of art on a topic substantially of your own devising.
+- carry out independent research to produce an honours dissertation in either history or history of art on a topic of your own choosing

 Find out more about the compulsory and optional courses in this degree programme.